adriann116/WHSTechNotes/journal.md

 # January 27, 2025
 # March 31,2025
 they will go in debt because they will spend all there money on that big bitcoin thing just for it to go to wate
+# April 22, 2025
+i dont really have an appreciation email for any teacher cause every teacher is the same